Veteran Student Affairs

 Cincinnati State offers a vareity of services to assist veterans on their path to higher education.

-The OVA provides benefit counseling, claims filing to the Department of Veterans Affairs (DVA), admission advising, referrals to other services on campus, and referrals to various community agencies.
+Veteran Student Affairs provides benefit counseling, claims filing to the Department of Veterans Affairs (DVA), admission advising, referrals to other services on campus, and referrals to various community agencies.
 The office also monitors student degree plans and graduation progress.